-Where To Find A Street Library In Your Area
+Where To Find A Street Library In Your Area Of Sydney

-2017 is the year of the share economy, from cars to bedrooms to ball gowns, there's not much you can't get off your neighbour should you be in need -for a fee of course.
 But what about the things that truly enrich our lives, the things that don't cost a thing.
 Anyone?

 Library books are one of the only free things left in life that will make you 'richer'.
-That's why I love the street library initiative so much.
+That's why we love the street library initiative so much.
 The grassroots movement is taking over neighbourhoods across the world and thanks to Sydney having such a thriving community of book lovers, you can find a street library to dip into in almost every suburb.

 How Do I Sign Up?

 People passing by are welcome to stop and browse an ever-changing selection of books including novels, textbooks, biographies, travel guides and comics, all stacked in their little wooden library boxes.
 And there are no memberships - you simply take a book for free and return it when you're done or exchange it for another book.
 It's loved by adults and kids alike and it spreads a message of joy in communities, strengthening ties and bringing people together who all share a love of reading.
 You can find them all over Sydney, from Baulkham Hills to Liverpool to Maroubra to a brand new one in Blacktown - and everywhere in between!